-Command Purpose configure terminal Enter global configuration mode. interface dot11radio { 0 1 } Enter interface configuration mode for the radio interface.
-The 2.4-GHz radio is radio 0, and the 5-GHz radio is radio 1. ssid ssid-string Create the SSID that the repeater uses to associate to a root access point; in the next step designate this SSID as an infrastructure SSID.
+Command Purpose configure terminal Enter global configuration mode. interface dot11radio 0 Enter interface configuration mode for the radio interface. ssid ssid-string Create the SSID that the repeater uses to associate to a root access point; in the next step designate this SSID as an infrastructure SSID.
 If you created an infrastructure SSID on the root access point, create the same SSID on the repeater, also. infrastructure-ssid [optional] Designate the SSID as an infrastructure SSID.
 The repeater uses this SSID to associate to the root access point.
-Infrastructure devices must associate to the repeater access point using this SSID unless you also enter the optional keyword. exit Exit SSID configuration mode and return to radio interface configuration mode. station-role repeater Set the access point's role in the wireless LAN to repeater. dot11 extensions aironet If Aironet extensions are disabled, enable Aironet extensions. parent {1-4} mac-address [timeout] (Optional) Enter the MAC address for the access point to which the repeater should associate. • You can enter MAC addresses for up to four parent access points.
+Infrastructure devices must associate to the repeater access point using this SSID unless you also enter the optional keyword. exit Exit SSID configuration mode and return to radio interface configuration mode. station-role repeater Set the access point's role in the wireless LAN to repeater.

+Command Purpose dot11 extensions aironet If Aironet extensions are disabled, enable Aironet extensions. parent {1-4} mac-address [timeout] (Optional) Enter the MAC address for the access point to which the repeater should associate. • You can enter MAC addresses for up to four parent access points.
 The repeater attempts to associate to MAC address 1 first; if that access point does not respond, the repeater tries the next access point in its parent list.
 Note If multiple BSSIDs are configured on the parent access point, the MAC address for the parent might change if a BSSID on the parent is added or deleted. • (Optional) You can also enter a timeout value in seconds that determines how long the repeater attempts to associate to a parent access point before trying the next parent in the list.
 Enter a timeout value from 0 to 65535 seconds. end Return to privileged EXEC mode. copy running-config startup-config (Optional) Save your entries in the configuration file.

-This example shows how to set up a repeater acess point with three potential parents:
+This example shows how to set up a repeater access point with three potential parents:

 '''

-AP# configure terminal
+ap# configure terminal

-AP(config)# interface dot11radio 0
+ap(config)# interface dot11radio 0

-AP(config-if)# ssid chicago
+ap(config-if)# ssid chicago

-AP(config-ssid)# infrastructure-ssid
+ap(config-ssid)# infrastructure-ssid

-AP(config-ssid)# exit
+ap(config-ssid)# exit

-AP(config-if)# station-role repeater
+ap(config-if)# station-role repeater

-AP(config-if)# dot11 extensions aironet
+ap(config-if)# dot11 extensions aironet

-AP(config-if)# parent 1 0987.1234.h345 900
+ap(config-if)# parent 1 0987.1234.h345 900

-AP(config-if)# parent 2 7809.b123.c345 900
+ap(config-if)# parent 2 7809.b123.c345 900

-'''

-'''

-AP(config-if)# parent 3 6543.a456.7421 900
+ap(config-if)# parent 3 6543.a456.7421 900

-AP(config-if)# end
+ap(config-if)# end

 '''